 Where a residence contract has been terminated under the residence contract or the Retirement Villages Act 1992 on the happening of an event or circumstance which requires the repayment of the whole or a part of the premium paid by the resident to enter the village, the administering body must pay the resident any money due under the contract —

-within 7 days of the succeeding resident taking occupation of the residential premises; or
+ within 7 days of the succeeding resident taking occupation of the residential premises; or

-in any other case within 45 days of the day on which the resident ceases occupation of the residential premises.
+ in any other case within 45 days of the day on which the resident ceases occupation of the residential premises.

 Where the relevant Tribunal has terminated a residence contract, the Tribunal is to fix a date by which the resident must vacate the residential premises.